 - If you have a Disney Resort hotel reservation, you MUST link it to your My Disney Experience account before making reservations.

-- All reservations must be acquired prior to going to the theme park.
-You can’t show up to the park entrance and get a reservation.
+- All reservations should be acquired prior to going to the theme park.
+It’s possible to show up at the park entrance and get a reservation, but we wouldn’t recommend it.

-Why is Disney World Implementing a Theme Parks Reservation System?
+Why Did Disney World Implement a Theme Parks Reservation System?

-So know that we know what it is, just why exactly is Disney World using a theme park reservation system anyway?
+So now that we know what it is, just why exactly is Disney World using a theme park reservation system anyway?

-In order to allow guests to keep a safe distance from each other, the Walt Disney World Theme Parks are going to be running at limited capacity with much lower attendance than usual.
+The original reason Disney gave for using the park pass system was to allow guests to keep a safe distance from each other since the Walt Disney World Theme Parks are running at limited capacity with much lower attendance than usual.

-Since the parks will be operating at a lower capacity, you run the risk of guests showing up and then being turned away at the gate if that park is already full for the day.
-The theme parks reservation system eliminates that problem since everyone knows ahead of time if they can get into a certain park on a given day.
+Since the parks are operating at a lower capacity, you ran the risk of guests showing up and then being turned away at the gate if that park is already full for the day.
+The theme park reservation system eliminated that problem since everyone knows ahead of time if they can get into a certain park on a given day.

 How Much Do Reservations Cost?